Ditectrev/DP-203/README.md

 - [ ] Convert the query to a reference query.
 - [x] Increase the number of streaming units.

-### Topic 3, Mix Questions You have an Azure Synapse Analytics Apache Spark pool named Pool1.
+### You have an Azure Synapse Analytics Apache Spark pool named Pool1.
 You plan to load JSON files from an Azure Data Lake Storage Gen2 container into the tables in Pool1.
 The structure and data types vary by file.
 You need to load the files into the tables.
 The solution must maintain the source data types.
 What should you do?

 - [x] Use a Get Metadata activity in Azure Data Factory.
 - [ ] Use a Conditional Split transformation in an Azure Synapse data flow.